-The results displayed above were calculated based upon plan provisions and census data provided by the State, along with certain demographic and other actuarial assumptions as recommended by Aon, in conjunction with the State and guidance from the GASB statement.
-The Fiscal Year Ending June 30, 2017 GASB 75 results have been shown for comparison purposes.
+The results displayed above were calculated based upon plan provisions and census data provided by the State, along with certain demographic and other actuarial assumptions as recommended by Aon, in conjunction with the State and its auditors with guidance from the GASB statement.
+The results shown as of June 30, 2017 above are consistent with the results as of the June 30, 2017 measurement date provided in the fiscal year ending June 30, 2018 GASB 75 valuation report for the State group.